dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-authoring-overview.md

 ### Deriving from UserControl

 The simplest way to create a control in WPF is to derive from <xref:System.Windows.Controls.UserControl>.
-When you build a control that inherits from <xref:System.Windows.Controls.UserControl>, you add existing components to the <xref:System.Windows.Controls.UserControl>, name the components, and reference event handlers in WPF.
+When you build a control that inherits from <xref:System.Windows.Controls.UserControl>, you add existing components to the <xref:System.Windows.Controls.UserControl>, name the components, and reference event handlers in XAML.
+You can then reference the named elements and define the event handlers in code.
+This development model is very similar to the model used for application development in WPF.

 If built correctly, a <xref:System.Windows.Controls.UserControl> can take advantage of the benefits of rich content, styles, and triggers.
 However, if your control inherits from <xref:System.Windows.Controls.UserControl>, people who use your control will not be able to use a <xref:System.Windows.DataTemplate> or <xref:System.Windows.Controls.ControlTemplate> to customize its appearance.
 It is necessary to derive from the <xref:System.Windows.Controls.Control> class or one of its derived classes (other than <xref:System.Windows.Controls.UserControl>) to create a custom control that supports templates.